Gcunhaa/upbot-ips/README.md

 ### Installation

-You should have python 3 and pip installed.
+Requirements:

+- **Python 3.6+**

 Then you need to create the virtual enviroment and run it:
 (If you are using windows just google how to run a python virtual enviroment)
 ```sh
 $ python -m venv venv